 A hernia forms when there is a weakness or hole in a portion of muscle tissue near an organ, and part of that organ bulges or pushes through the hole, according to the U.S. National Library of Medicine (NLM).
 Hernias do not usually get better on their own, which is why most people need surgery to repair it, per the American Academy of Family Physicians (AAFP).

-But experts say avoiding or incorporating certain types of foods could, in some cases, prevent a hernia from getting bigger and more painful.
+But experts say tailoring your diet can, in some cases, prevent a hernia from getting bigger and more painful.
 Here are the best foods to eat and avoid with different types of hernias.

 Inguinal and Umbilical Hernias